Ever since IBM’s artificial intelligent computer Watson

-Not surprisingly one way is through health.
-IBM is working on a number of health-related initiatives by applying its ability to absorb vast quantities of data to make intelligent based decisions.
+Not surprisingly one way is through health and IBM is working on a number of health-related initiatives by applying its ability to absorb vast quantities of data to make intelligent based decisions.
 Here are five ways IBM Watson is revolutionizing health.

 1. Watson goes to Africa

 In February this year it was reported that IBM plans to invest $100 million in a 10-year initiative codenamed Project Lucy to use Watson and other IBM technologies to help countries in Africa address development problems, beginning with healthcare and education.